 It’s 2009.
 Before UpSlide was founded, before the “startup mania” and way before France won its second World Cup title.

-I just met Philippe and I was far from guessing that, 10 years later, the company we were about to launch together would open its fourth office in Asia after Paris, London and New-York.
+I just met Philippe and I was far from guessing that, 10 years later, the company we were about to launch together would open its fourth office in Asia after Paris, London and New York.
 After an introductory lunch organized by a mutual friend, Philippe and I met at my place one Saturday in June for “speed dating” where the goal was to assess our entrepreneurial compatibility.
 I know it sounds like a bad joke, but the adventure really started like that!
 Our date was very helpful in determining if we agreed on our idea, but also on the answers to conceptual questions: why turn to entrepreneurship?
-What are the values that matter the most for us?
+What are the values that matter the most to us?

 This talk was crucial: Philippe and I decided to take the plunge and, without really realizing it, we planted the seeds for 3 essential values that would become the pillars of our company: trust, excellence and happiness at work.